 Characteristics of MAN :

-- It can covers the area which ranges from 5 to 50 km, which is capable of carrying form a group of buildings to the whole city.
+- It can covers the area which ranges from 5 to 50 km, which is capable of carrying from a group of buildings to the whole city.

 - In MAN, data rates are moderate to high.

 - In MAN, mostly used medium is optical fibers which results in high-speed connectivity.

 - MAN networks provides high reliability because the error rate in this network is very less.